ARL DSRC Introductory Site Guide

 To learn more about CREATE, visit the CREATE page or contact the CREATE Program Office at create@hpc.mil.
 You may also access the CREATE Community site (Registration and PKI required).

-The DAAC serves the needs of DoD HPCMP scientists to analyze an ever-increasing volume and complexity of data.
+The DAV Center serves the needs of DoD HPCMP scientists to analyze an ever-increasing volume and complexity of data.
 Its mission is to put visualization and analysis tools and services into the hands of every user.

-For more information about DAAC, visit the DAAC website.
-To request assistance from DAAC, send an email to support@daac.hpc.mil.
+For more information about DAV Center, visit the DAV Center website.
+To request assistance from DAV Center, send an email to support@daac.hpc.mil.